Top 250 MoviesMost Popular MoviesTop 250 TV ShowsMost Popular TV ShowsMost Popular Video GamesMost Popular Music VideosMost Popular Podcasts

 You see, Merrill was quite famous as an actress on Broadway and kept up her contacts in the business.
 When the appointed day came, the "friend" that showed up was Dennis Morgan, a big musical comedy star from the 1940s.
 The rest is history -- he picked Sid for the role, then two weeks later came back to see the show and told Sid that he should continue his education down south and consider acting as a career path.
 Two years later, Sid enrolled in the world famous Pasadena Playhouse, the school that trained such actors as Robert Preston, Robert Young, Gene Hackman, Dustin Hoffman, and so on.
 After two years of "actor's hell" (non-stop 7:00 am to 11:00 pm with homework thrown in just for the fun of it), it was time to move on to the big "H", Hollywood!
 Sid did so with longtime friend and roommate Stuart Margolin (Angel on The Rockford Files (1974)).

 Sid's first acting job was in Jack Hill's student film at UCLA.
-It was called The Host (2000), which was released in 2004 on DVD as a companion to The Jezebels (1975), another Hill film.
+It was called The Host (1960), which was released in 2004 on DVD as a companion to Switchblade Sisters (1975), another Hill film.
 That role launched a 40-year acting career during which Haig appeared in over 50 films and 350 television series.
 He has proven himself quite valuable to such filmmakers as producer Roger Corman.
-He also became a staple in the pictures of Jack Hill, appearing in Spider Baby or, the Maddest Story Ever Told (1967), Coffy (1973) and Foxy Brown (1974).
+He also became a staple in the pictures of Jack Hill, appearing in Spider Baby or, The Maddest Story Ever Told (1967), Coffy (1973) and Foxy Brown (1974).
 Haig's other memorable credits include George Lucas' THX 1138 (1971), and the James Bond opus Diamonds Are Forever (1971) (he is one of the Slumber Brothers, and got to toss a topless Lana Wood from the window of a high-rise Vegas hotel).

 Among his most significant television credits are appearances on such landmark series as The A-Team (1983), T.J.
-Hooker (1982), The Dukes of Hazzard (1979), Quincy M.E.
+Hooker (1982), The Dukes of Hazzard (1979), Quincy, M.E.
 (1976), Hart to Hart (1979), Fantasy Island (1977), Charlie's Angels (1976), Police Woman (1974), The Rockford Files (1974), The Six Million Dollar Man (1974), Mannix (1967), Mission: Impossible (1966), Gunsmoke (1955), Get Smart (1965), Here's Lucy (1968), The Flying Nun (1967), Daniel Boone (1964), Star Trek (1966), Batman (1966) and The Untouchables (1959).

 Sid was never one to give-up on anything but after nearly 40 years of carrying a gun (except for the occasional Jack Hill or Roger Corman film), his dreams of being recognized as a more than competent actor were fading.
 Then in 1992, frustrated with being typecast, Sid retired from acting and quoted, "I'll never play another stupid heavy again, and I don't care if that means that I never work, ever."
 This just proves that if you take a stand people will listen, for Quentin Tarantino wrote for Sid the role of the judge in Jackie Brown (1997).
 Then things got better, much better.
 During the mid and late 1990s, Sid managed a community theatre company, as well as dabbled occasionally in theater in Los Angeles.